 Release date: 5 June 2015

-Most of the Indian entrepreneurs are out there courtesy of TVF Pitchers.
+Most of the Indian entrepreneurs out there have been inspired by TVF Pitchers.
 Pitchers is a web series famous for causing an itch to start something of one's own.
 TVF's Pitchers is based on the story of four boys and their startup.
-The humor juxtaposed with exciting scenes makes the series stand out.
+The humor juxtaposed with a gripping story makes the series stand out.
 Entrepreneurs will closely related to Pitchers, no doubt.
 You can watch this series for free on YouTube or through TVF’s app.

 IMDB rating: 6/10